SAP-samples/teched2025-IN162/exercises/ex6/README.md

    ![Pic 21-2](./images/ex61-4.png)
    <br><br>
 4. Go through the steps to understand it
-   1. Integration Flows is triggered using HTTPS sender adapter, this helps us to easily expose Integration Flow as Action in SAP Build Process Automation (see Exercise 6.2 for details)
+   1. Integration flow is triggered using HTTPS sender adapter, this helps us to easily expose as an Action in SAP Build Process Automation (see Exercise 6.2 for details)
    2. The user input (entered in Joule) is send to AI Core for generation of embeddings.
 An embedding model
    3. These embedding are used to search the matching historical information (sales orders and service tickets) from HANA Vector DB through JDBC call
    4. The response is then summarized using AI Adapter and sent back